sebaplaza/properly/README.md

 # properly-deep

-This is a really simple library than can list all properties (deeploy) in an object.
+This is a really simple library than can list all properties (deeply) in an object.

 It will return a flatten object with a list of paths and its values.